linkerd/linkerd/linkerd/docs/config.md

   level: TRACE
 ```

-Welcome to the Configuration Reference for linkerd!
+Welcome to the Configuration Reference for Linkerd!

-linkerd's configuration is controlled via a configuration file, which must be provided
+Linkerd's configuration is controlled via a configuration file, which must be provided
 as a command-line argument.
 It may be a local file path or `-` to
 indicate that the configuration should be read from the standard input.
 For convenience, the release package includes a default `linkerd.yaml` file in